the0neWhoKnocks/release-script/js/README.md

 ## Install

 **Prerequisites**:
 - Your repo is already set up.
 The script keys off of info in your `package.json` and your git config.
 - You have `curl` installed.
 Otherwise the install/update scripts can't download the release script files.
-- If you want to push releases to GitHub, you'll need to set up a [Personal access token](https://github.com/settings/tokens)
+- If you want to publish releases:
+   - On **GitHub**, you'll need to set up a [Personal Access Token](https://github.com/settings/tokens).
       - Click `Generate new token`
          - Regardless of what GitHub recommends, I set my token to never expire.
       - Add a name (Note) for the token
       - Check the `repo` checkmark.
 Top-level access isn't required for Public repos, but there may come a time that you want to release to a Private repo and you'll get blocked if you don't have a token with elevated privileges.
       - Copy the new token and run
          ```sh
          git config --global github.token <YOUR_TOKEN>
+         ```
+   - On **Gitea**, you'll need to set up an Access Token by going to `<DOMAIN>/user/settings/applications`.
+      - In the **Manage Access Tokens** section, enter a name for your token and click `Generate Token`.
+      - Copy the new token and run
+         ```sh
+         git config --global gitea.token <YOUR_TOKEN>
          ```

 Run the below command
 ```sh